TWMJFinal

 Day 229

-The priests and scribes met our questions as if we were pests – a bunch of rich, unwelcome Gentiles searching for their Messiah.
-When we attempted to cite the prophecy, 'As in the books of your prophets…' they scoffed, and the chief priest’s brow folded like a closed map.
+The priests and scribes met our questions as if we were pests – a bunch of rich, unwelcome Gentiles searching for what was their Messiah.
+When we attempted to cite the prophecy, ‘As in the books of your prophets . . . ’ they scoffed, and the Chief Priest’s brow folded like a closed map.

-Yet, one of them, a younger man who kept to the edges of the court, touched my arm and introduced himself with a Greek name, Nicodemus.
-He whispered, ‘Go to King Herod!
+Yet one of them, a younger man who kept to the edges of the court, touched my arm and introduced himself with a Greek name, Nicodemus.
+He whispered, ‘I suggest you go to King Herod!
 He might find out more.’

 Day 230

 Our simple questions shattered the pretence of peace in Jerusalem.
 The arrival caused a shockwave among the people and, more dangerously, with the leaders.
-Our host confirmed that the Chief Priest and the Temple leaders had been summoned before Herod late last night.
-The King knew everything about our enquiry for a newborn King.
+Our host confirmed that the Chief Priest and the temple leaders had been summoned before Herod late last night.
+The monarch knew everything about our enquiry for a newborn King.

-The summons arrived as we were breaking our fast on figs and goat’s cheese, the scroll bearing the Roman Imperial Seal and Herod’s personal mark.
-Its ornate script announced: 'His Royal Highness, King Herod the Great, requests the pleasure of Melchior, Chief Astronomer and First Wise Man of Persia; Gaspar, Chief Astrologer of the Order of Taurus; and Balthazar, Oracle Scribe and Master of the Realm of Persia...'
+A secret missive from the king reached us as we were breaking our fast on figs and goat’s cheese.
+It was formal, deliberate, as its ornate script announced: ‘His Royal Highness, King Herod the Great, requests the pleasure of the Wise Men of Persia – Melchior, Chief Astronomer, Gaspar, Chief Treasurer, and Balthazar, Oracle Scribe.’

 Meeting him in the flesh was terrifyingly different from his inked reputation.
-His face was a mask of calculated civility, yet a single, tight line betrayed his deep insecurity: 'Another dynasty?
-In my kingdom?' he asked, the words catching somewhere between a chilling curiosity and absolute alarm.
-With a patronising laugh he continued:
+His face was a mask of calculated civility.
+Beyond diplomacy, a single line betrayed his deep insecurity: ‘Another dynasty?
+In my kingdom?’
+Composing himself, he seemed interested to discover more: ‘I want to know the times,’ he said, the words catching somewhere between a chilling curiosity and absolute alarm.
+We showed the maps, the times, our precise calculations.

 Day 230, in the evening

 If Jerusalem bore the modesty of a worn garment, Bethlehem was a soiled rag.
 Streets were narrow, lodgings scarce; noise and the smell of animals stitched themselves into every corner.
-People narrowed their eyes at us – 'Foreigners.'
-'Rich strangers.'
-Their suspicion hardened into diabolical laughter that rang through the crowded streets, and for a moment, I feared for our safety.
-But in the distance, I heard a sound, like the brushing of wings and celestial voices, that I am sure that I had previously heard in a dream.
-And then the streets seemed emptier . . .
-The revellers scoffed at us, shook their heads and walked away.
+People narrowed their eyes at us – ‘Foreigners!’
+‘Rich strangers.’
+Their suspicion hardened into diabolical laughter that rang through the crowded streets, and for a moment I feared for our safety.
+But in the distance I heard a sound, like the brushing of wings and celestial voices, that I am sure that I had previously heard in a dream.
+And then the streets seemed emptier.
+The mockers scoffed at us, shook their heads and walked away.

 ‘Foreigners!
 Go on!’
 The voice was gruff and tired.
-‘There’s no room here for the likes of you’.
+‘There’s no room here for the likes of you.’
 We knocked again.
-‘You really don’t...’
-He stopped in mid-sentence as he measured us up and down, his weary eyes taking in our rich robes and gold-laden baggage.
+‘You really don’t . . .’
+The man stopped in mid-sentence as he measured us up and down, his weary eyes taking in our rich robes and gold-laden baggage.

 I’m not sure what I was expecting after years of research, but certainly this scene wasn’t it.
-The stares from Gaspar and Balthazar mirrored my thoughts.
-The Star shone brightly overhead and I knew that it must be the place.
+The stares from Gaspar and Balthazar clearly mirrored my thoughts.
+However, the star shone brightly overhead and I knew that it must be the place.

 We were not to step on palace marble.
 We were to stoop.

 Mary, the young mother, only sighed.
-The child was so young, yet in his eyes, we saw millennia of history – something as strange as the beginning and the end, in One.
-He is indeed the Messiah, the King, the Desire of all ages.
+The child was so young, yet in His eyes we saw something as strange as the beginning and the end in One.
+He is indeed the King, the Desire of all ages.
+And we found Him!

-Her eyes met mine.
-“He is Emmanuel – God with us,” was her only reply.
+That’s when her eyes met mine: ‘He is Emmanuel – God with us,’ was her only reply.
 The words felt like a gentle rebuke.
 I had been obsessed with their earthly poverty when the heavenly treasure stood right before me.
 How could I have missed that name in the prophets?

-The stillness and purity of this stable made Herod’s palace feel like a place of thunder and falsehood.
-We realised the truth about the Family: they are not poor; they are rich beyond measure.
-It is Herod who is poor, impoverished by his jealousy and empty throne.
+The stillness and purity of this hut made Herod’s palace feel like a place of falsehood.
+We realised the truth about the family: they are not poor; they are rich beyond measure.
+It is Herod who is poor, impoverished by his pride and jealousy, fearing conspiracies behind his back.

-We must go back tomorrow, not just to honour our word, but to give him the true treasure.
+We must go back to the king tomorrow, to honour our word, and to share with him the true treasure.

 Day 231